Hospitality deals hit record $2.8b in Q3: Colliers

 "Given Singapore's strong market fundamentals and the favourable interest rate environment, we should expect investors' interest to remain elevated," he said.

-Incentives to redevelop older office buildings in the central business district, together with tight vacancies and a light new supply pipeline would also encourage more investments in this segment.

 Residential investment sales accounted for 27 per cent of total transactions.
-It brought in $3.1 billion, up 90.1 per cent q-o-q and 4.7 per cent y-o-y, mainly from public land sales.
+They brought in $3.1 billion, up 90.1 per cent quarter on quarter and 4.7 per cent year on year, mainly from public land sales.
 Sites sold include Clementi Avenue 1, Tan Quee Lan Street, Bernam Street and one-north Gateway.

-Residential sales volume was also boosted by luxury home sales including good class bungalows (GCBs), which saw a 62.4 per cent q-o-q and 53.8 per cent y-o-y rise to S$1.1 billion in the quarter.
-Standout deals include Dyson founder James Dyson's purchase of a GCB and super-penthouse.
+Residential sales volume was also boosted by luxury home sales including good class bungalows (GCBs), which saw a 62.4 per cent quarter-on-quarter and 53.8 per cent year-on-year rise to $1.1 billion in the quarter.
+Standout deals include Dyson founder James Dyson's purchase of a GCB and superpenthouse.

 That being said, in view of the weaker collective sale market, Colliers Research is expecting residential investment sales in the year to fall 55 per cent from a year ago, before recovering from 2020.

-Industrial investment sales, meanwhile, were up 12 per cent q-o-q to $681 million on Keppel DC Reit's acquisition of two data centres.
-On a y-o-y basis, however, sales volume was down 41.2 per cent.
+Industrial investment sales, meanwhile, were up 12 per cent quarter on quarter to $681 million on Keppel DC Reit's acquisition of two data centres.
+On a year-on-year basis, however, sales volume was down 41.2 per cent.

-Colliers is expecting more industrial assets deals from Reits, and is projecting a 30 per cent y-o-y increase in industrial sales for the full year of 2019 on big-ticket transactions.
+Colliers is expecting more industrial asset deals from Reits, and is projecting a 30 per cent year-on-year increase in industrial sales for the full year of 2019 on big-ticket transactions.